baskerville/sieve/README.md

 The following iteration is performed until the number of colors in the palette is superior or equal to `size` or if all the pixels in the input image are exhausted:

-- one random color is picked from the input image
+- One random color is picked from the input image
-- if its euclidean a\*b\*-distance to the palette is superior to `min_ab_distance` (and inferior to `max_ab_distance`) or if the palette is empty, then the color is added to the palette.
+- If its euclidean a\*b\*-distance to the palette is superior to `min_ab_distance` (and inferior to `max_ab_distance`) or if the palette is empty, then the color is added to the palette.

 ## Towards Elementary Rules for the Crafting of Terminal Colors